blakskyy/pianolilia.com/content/recognition/recognition.md

-  Only those students who the take the CM exam and who''s test results place them in the top 2%, are eligible to perform at the annual MTAC convention.
+  Only those students who the take the CM exam and who''s test results place them in the top 2%, are eligible to perform at the annual MTAC convention.'

-  '
-title: Below are some of my studens who have participated in the MTAC throughout the years as a result of their persistant hard work and dedication in reaching this high level recognition
+title: Below are some of my students who have participated in the MTAC throughout the years as a result of their persistent hard work and dedication in reaching this high level recognition
 weight: 68
 widget: peoplenolink